-Founding partner of fashion law firm Crefovi presents a seminar on intellectual property in fashion and luxury sectors at the Hospital Club on Tuesday 18 February 2014.
+Founding and managing partner of fashion law firm Crefovi, Annabelle Gauberti, presents a seminar on intellectual property in fashion & luxury on Tuesday 18 February 2014.

-You can watch the video of this seminar on intellectual property in fashion and luxury, below and flick through the slides of this seminar here, in relation to our proprietary research on fashion IP law.
+You can watch the video of this seminar on intellectual property in fashion and luxury, below and flick through the slides of this seminar here, in relation to our proprietary research on fashion intellectual property (‟IP”) law.

-In order to grow your fashion or luxury business and rip the profits from your creativity, you will need to efficiently protect your intellectual property (IP) and to swiftly enforce your intellectual property rights (IPRs), if need be.
+In order to grow your fashion or luxury business and rip the profits from your creativity, you will need to efficiently protect your IP and to swiftly enforce your intellectual property rights (‟IPRs”), if need be.
 This is how to use intellectual property in fashion.

 During this B@B, we covered:

-– The best way to protect your IP and that of your fashion company
+- the best way to protect your IP and that of your fashion or luxury company;